 Students can request an official withdrawal during the first twothirds of the class based on the beginning and end date as listed in the schedule of classes.
 During this period a student may withdraw regardless of reason and must initiate and complete the withdrawal request through the registration office.
 Instructor permission is not needed.
 During the final one-third of the course, if there are extenuating circumstances, a student can request an official withdrawal.
-The approval of the instructor, division chair, and/or program director will be required.
+Request withdrawal after the allotted time period for extenuating circumstances must be submitted to registration.appeals@centralaz.edu